yimyom/odroid-xu4-setup/README.md

 	sudo apt dist-upgrade
 	```

-	During the update, the first time you boot your machine, you may get an error regarding a lock file with dpkg (/var/lib/dpkg/lock), it means that one of the automated update procedure is still running which is very likely with a new install.
+	During the update, the first time you boot your machine, you may get an error regarding a lock file with dpkg (`/var/lib/dpkg/lock`), it means that one of the automated update procedure is still running which is very likely with a new install.
 Just let it run until the end and try the commands again.

 	During the update, if you get a message about boot.ini being replaced, just say 'OK'

-	During the update, if you get a question about /etc/apt-fast.conf, answer Y (for Yes)
+	During the update, if you get a question about `/etc/apt-fast.conf`, answer Y (for Yes)

-11. The good news is that kodi installed by default.
-Kodi is installed by default.
-But if by any chance it is not (?), you can install it with:
+11. Install Kodi now:

 	```bash
 	sudo apt install kodi kodi-bin kodi-data libcec4 python-libcec